ssg/SimpleBase/README.md

 their coding skills to give Base32 a shot.
 It turned out to be more challenging than I expected.
 I had to get a pen and paper to see where bits go.

-Now I needed a Base58 encoder, I decided to add it to the library so the name becomes a little more generic (SimpleBase).

 Features
 --------
  - Base32: RFC 4648, Crockford and Extended Hex (BASE32-HEX) alphabets with Crockford
 character substitution
- - Base58:
  - Thread-safe
  - Simple to use